 You should not drink grapefruit juice or eat grapefruit with Verzenio.
 Doing so can increase the effect of Verzenio in your body.
 And this may lead to increased side effects of the drug.

 Verzenio may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Verzenio.
 Factors to consider include those in the list below.

 Liver or kidney problems.
-If you have liver or kidney problems, your doctor may adjust your dosage of Verzenio.
-But in some cases, you may not be able to take this medication.
+If you have severe liver or kidney problems, your doctor may adjust your dosage of Verzenio.
 Before you start taking Verzenio, your doctor will order blood work to check the health of your liver and kidneys.
 And they’ll order these tests during your treatment to make sure your liver and kidneys are working well.